Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Introduction

-Faced with these challenges, previous efforts\cite{wuFALCONPinpointing,jiangMegaScaleScaling,dongBoostingLargescale} targeting distributed LLM training fail to provide comprehensive solutions.
-This is because these approaches are narrowly designed for specific problems or scenarios, making them inadequate for addressing issues across the software-hardware stack.
-For example, FALCON~\cite{wuFALCONPinpointing} and C4D~\cite{dongBoostingLargescale} are capable of diagnosing low-level network issues.
-However, our observations suggest that many slowdowns are caused by upper-level teams, as shown in \autoref{tb:anomaly-analysis}.
-Likewise, tools such as MegaScale~\cite{jiangMegaScaleScaling} are optimized for pre-training scenarios where teams collaborate closely and use only the Megatron backbone, limiting their adaptability to the advancing training stack.
+Faced with these challenges, previous efforts\cite{wuGREYHOUNDHunting,jiangMegaScaleScaling,dongEnhancingLargescale} targeting distributed LLM training fail to provide comprehensive solutions.
+This is because they are narrowly designed for specific problems or scenarios, making them inadequate for addressing issues across the software-hardware stack.
+For example, Greyhound~\cite{wuGREYHOUNDHunting}, C4D~\cite{dongEnhancingLargescale}, and Holmes~\cite{yaoHolmesLocalizing} can only trace and diagnose errors or fail-slows under the responsibility of operations team. {\bf However, they could not solve the performance regressions originated from upper-level teams.} Besides, tools such as MegaScale~\cite{jiangMegaScaleScaling} are optimized for pre-training scenarios involving a single algorithm team and a single backend.
+It intrudes into the backend codebase to achieve full-stack tracing, but {\bf this tight coupling makes it difficult to plug into other parallel backends.} Moreover, MegaScale only provides visualization of distributed training and relies on cross-team collaboration and manual effort to pinpoint root causes for detected anomalies.

-To this end, we present \sysname{}, a real-time and holistic anomaly diagnostic framework designed for efficient distributed LLM training in GPU clusters of thousand-plus scale. \sysname{} consists of two components: a per-training-process tracing daemon and a diagnostic engine.
-To collect runtime data with low overhead (\textbf{C-1}), the tracing daemon instruments only key code segments rather than blindly tracing all runtime data.
-Furthermore, as the code segments are carefully selected and intercepted at the level of both Python and C++ runtime, the instrumentation provides sufficient critical information for diagnosis (\textbf{C-2}) while remaining backbone-agnostic (\textbf{C-3}).
-Notably, \sysname{} is also hardware-extensible, which could provide seamless support for other NPUs.
+To this end, we present \sysname{}, an anomaly diagnostic framework for divergent LLM training in GPU clusters at thousand-plus scale.
+It places particular emphasis on diagnosing performance regression anomalies from algorithm and infrastructure teams. \sysname{} consists of two components: a per-training-process tracing daemon and a diagnostic engine.
+To collect sufficient runtime data with backend-extensibility (\textbf{C-1}), the tracing daemon selectively instruments key code segments in a plug-and-play manner across both Python and C++ runtimes.
+Most importantly, it leverages CPython tracing mechanisms to trace Python code segments without intruding into backbone codebases.
+It also provides an easy-to-play interface—simply adding shell environments—for extending to new backends and allowing all teams to selectively trace Python code segments.